-Perez's pain and suffering was quite real.
-It was likely in excess of that which is typical to the experience, and the typical experience isn't completely comfortable: it is inconvenient and difficult to schedule.
+The fact is that egg donation can be inconvenient and difficult to schedule.
 It involves a wide variety of medical examinations, blood tests, and pap smears.
-An approved candidate undergoes a series of invasive examinations and hormone injections, which often leave her extremely bruised and sore – particularly around her lower abdomen.
+An approved candidate undergoes a series of invasive examinations and hormone injections, which can leave her bruised and sore.
 However, the court found that Perez's suffering was “within the scope of the medical procedures to which she contractually consented.
 Twice.
 She voluntarily signed a contract to be paid to endure (the egg donation procedure).
 This means that the money she received was not ‘damages.’”

 Have questions about how egg donation works?
 Read our 7 most common questions about donating eggs here.